 #5].
 Make your stories credible – use facts and use figures

-It is important to ensure that your stories contain facts and figures so that people can take you as credible source.
-Some people only tell stories to wow audience, no facts, no figures and nothing to actually hold on to.
+It is important to ensure that your stories contain facts and figures so that people can take you as a credible source.
+Some people only tell stories to wow the audience, no facts, no figures, and nothing to actually hold on to.

 Don’t get me wrong, you have to wow your audience but make sure you balance it with facts and figures.
 This is the only way you can give your stories some credibility.
 Use data and story together, and your audience will be moved both emotionally and intellectually.